 Anthony Goltsch, of Manchester Township in Ocean County -- who owns The Golden Goose jewelry store at 7 West River Road in Rumson -- was charged with "theft by failure to make required disposition of property received," Gramiccioni said.

-If convicted of the second-degree heft charge, Goltsch faces a state prison sentence of five to 10 years, the prosecutor said.
+If convicted of the second-degree theft charge, Goltsch faces a state prison sentence of five to 10 years, the prosecutor said.